oxsecurity/megalinter/docs/descriptors/kotlin_ktlint.md

 output=my-custom-report.csv
 Flags:

   -a, --android         Turn on Android Kotlin Style Guide compatibility
       --color           Make output colorful
       --color-name=<colorName>
                         Customize the output color
       --debug           Turn on debug output
+      --trace           Turn on trace output
       --disabled_rules=<disabledRules>
                         Comma-separated list of rules to globally disable.
 To disable standard ktlint rule-set use
                           --disabled_rules=standard
   -F, --format          Fix any deviations from the code style
-      --limit=<limit>        Maximum number of errors to show (default: show all) --relative             Print files relative to the working directory (e.g. dir/file.kt instead of /home/user/project/dir/file.kt)
+      --limit=<limit>   Maximum number of errors to show (default: show all) --relative        Print files relative to the working directory (e.g. dir/file. kt instead of /home/user/project/dir/file.kt)
+      --reporter=<reporters>
-      --reporter=<reporters> A reporter to use (built-in: plain (default), plain? group_by_file, json, sarif, checkstyle, html).
+                        A reporter to use (built-in: plain (default), plain? group_by_file, json, sarif, checkstyle, html).
 To use a third-party reporter specify a path to a JAR file on the filesystem via ',artifact=' option.
 To override reporter output, use ',output=' option.
+  -R, --ruleset=<rulesetJarFiles>
-  -R, --ruleset=<rulesets>   A path to a JAR file containing additional ruleset(s)
-      --stdin                Read file from stdin
+                        A path to a JAR file containing additional ruleset(s) --stdin           Read file from stdin
   -v, --verbose         Show error codes
       --editorconfig=<editorConfigPath>
                         Path to .editorconfig
       --experimental    Enabled experimental rules (ktlint-ruleset-experimental)
+      --baseline=<baseline>
-      --baseline=<baseline>  Defines a baseline file to check against -h, --help                 Show this help message and exit.
+                        Defines a baseline file to check against -h, --help            Show this help message and exit.
   -V, --version         Print version information and exit.
 Commands:
   installGitPreCommitHook, --install-git-pre-commit-hook  Install git hook to
                                                             automatically check